bitwisetech/ysimi/README.md

   inciMarg.py takes a named yasim configuration file and, using the landing gear's heights to figure the wing's inclination while on the ground and compares this with wing's stall angle.
+This function is also contained in ysimi.py with interactive console logging

   aoaStatic.py command line utility for incidence, stall margin with console output.